5 things to know about Evergrande, the Chinese business empire on the brink - Local News 8

 Evergrande did not immediately respond to a request from CNN Business for comment about those payments.

-And interest payments totaling more than $100 million are due later this week on two of the company’s bonds, according to data provider Refinitiv.
+And interest payments totaling more than $100 million are due Thursday on two of the company’s bonds, according to data provider Refinitiv.

 Here’s what you need to know about Evergrande, and how it got to where it is now.